chrisimmel/ivy/README.md

 these will automatically be reflected in the CLI and help. s
 You may also reference additional LLM providers and models.
-Any provider supported by the [Instructor library](https://github.com/567-labs/instructor) is nominally supported, but only the library dependencies for OpenAI and Anthropic are installed by default.
+Any provider supported by the [Instructor library](https://github.com/567-labs/instructor) is nominally supported, but only the library dependencies for OpenAI, Anthropic, and Mistral are installed by default.

 ## Development